Chart Color Schemes

 Mortdale is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Mortdale's population shows high cultural diversity, with 38.8% born overseas and 42.4% speaking a language other than English at home.
-Christianity is the predominant religion in Mortdale, accounting for 53.3%.
-Hinduism is notably higher than the Greater Sydney average, making up 5.9% of Mortdale's population compared to 6.5%.
+Mortdale's population comprises 38.8% born overseas, with 42.4% speaking a language other than English at home.
+Christianity is the dominant religion in Mortdale, accounting for 53.3%.
+Hinduism is overrepresented compared to Greater Sydney, with 5.9% versus 6.5%.

 Frequently Asked Questions - Diversity